manish-sharma7/Online-Barber-Shop/README.md

 # Online-Barber-Shop
-This is implementation of online Barber shop where customer can register and get appointment for barber shop online and similiarly barber can operate customer's request online.
-This is v1.0, v2.0 is in progress.
+This is implementation of web app based online Barber shop where customer can register and get appointment for barber shop and similiarly barber can operate customer's request online.
+This is v1.0. v2.0 is in progress.